Ep. 41 Food Lending With an Emphasis on Risk Management

 You can sell it, it's traded, but you get lower return and much less of these kind of risk management type features.
 So that trade off, I think is something you always have to look at.
 But in our opinion and I think it's played out, is that our brand of lending, you know, through a private credit model into a sector that we're experts in with a really, really attractive GSE partner, we're able to generate real alpha.

-I would say the beta is that high yield return that you get from a high yield bond, we’re that plus, you know, about 400 basis points.
 So it's worth taking some liquidity.
 And especially I think in this market, we're just seeing really interesting opportunities, it's a unique time in private credit when you have the Fed funds rate as high as it is and where all of our loans are floating rate.

 So we ride with that.
 You know, the tide as it rises, right?